Honours Course – Business and Economics

 Progression to further studies

-Satisfactory completion of this course provides a pathway toward a Monash master’s by coursework degree, and if admitted you may be eligible for credit.
-This course also provides the preparation necessary to undertake a master’s by research degree or a doctoral (PhD) degree.
+Successful completion of this course may provide a pathway toward a Monash master’s by coursework degree, and if admitted you may be eligible for credit.